cjdelisle/JakeGate/Readme.md

 * [Contributions](#contributions)
 * [Corrections](#corrections) **GO HERE IF YOU THINK SOMETHING IS INCORRECT OR MISLEADING**
 * [Further Reading](#further-reading)

+## Motivation
+At the beginning of June 2016, news broke that a prominent member of the Hacker/Journalist/Leak Community had become the target of multiple serious allegations of sexual misconduct.
+I was aware of certain aspects of this person and after reading the accounts, certain things *clicked* for me which I had not seen or could not perceive before.
+If this person had acted alone, lead a double-life and secretly done terrible things, I might never have cared to collect this information.
+The most painful realization was that these things could never have been done alone, at every step of the way the Community *had* to have protected him, covered up the stories and shushed the victims.
+This event lead me to the tragic realization that the Open, Tolerant and Progressive Hacker Community of which I believed myself a member - was no more than a figment of my imagination.
+It is fair to say that in my heart I believe the victims, but I have chosen to maintain this repository with the highest level of impartiality that I can, so I might sleep at night even if I am proven to be wrong.

+*And ye shall know the truth, and the truth shall make you free.*

 ## The Accusations